SSG MICHAEL DOWNING

 Mission Accomplished on February 27, 2010

 Army Staff Sergeant Michael Downing was on his second deployment, serving as an Infantryman with the 101st Airborne Division and the 27th Brigade Combat Team (Army National Guard), when he lost both legs in an improvised explosive device (IED) explosion in Afghanistan in September 2008.
-The force of the blast blew SSG Downing from the truck he was in, throwing him into enemy territory, unprotected.
-Quick action by patrol leaders secured the area, all the while exchanging small arms fire as the medics worked to aid the wounded.
+The force of the blast blew SSG Downing from the truck he was in.
+Quick action by patrol leaders secured the area, while exchanging small arms fire as the medics worked to aid the wounded.

-SSG Downing, after calling out to each of his team members to check on their conditions, suddenly realized he had irreversible damage to both of his legs and a severely injured arm as well.
+SSG Downing, after calling out to each of his team members to check on their conditions, suddenly realized he had significant damage to both of his legs, and a severely injured arm.
 He was placed on the hood of a truck and rolled to a more secure area.
 Transported first to Bagram Airfield in Afghanistan, he was later airlifted to Landstuhl, Germany, and then to Walter Reed Medical Center.

-An advocate of HFOT’s mission, Mike has attended various HFOT fundraiser events and spoken on the organization’s behalf.
+An advocate of HFOT’s mission, Mike attended numerous HFOT fundraiser events, and spoke on the organization’s behalf.
 He always dropped the puck at HFOT’s annual fundraising game against the Boston Bruins’ Alumni.
 He was grateful to the supporters of HFOT who helped with his home project.